 Talk on the phone for a brief moment while operating a moving vehicle and you will put everyone in your vicinity at risk.
 The data shows speaking on a cell phone while driving boosts the chances of an auto accident by the aforementioned 400%.
 If you absolutely have to discuss something with a friend or family member while traversing the streets and highways of Louisiana, pull over to the side of the road and complete the phone call before rejoining traffic.

 This is quite the interesting statistic.
 The fact that men who perish in auto accidents are two times as likely to be intoxicated as women who pass away in such accidents is a testament to societal norms.
-It is a general assumption that men are going to consume more alcohol at celebrations and events like Mardi Gras, New Orleans Pelicans games, LSU football games, etc.
+It is a general assumption that men are going to consume more alcohol at celebrations and events like Mardi Gras, New Orleans Pelicans basketball and Saints football game parties.

 If you are a man and drink alcohol or if you know men who tend to indulge in alcohol, you should have no shame in requesting a sober driver for a ride home.
 And ladies, do not assume your husband, boyfriend, father, brother, or male friend is invincible simply because of his sex.
 Grown men tend to put on a brave face, especially after a few drinks.
 Yet they are just as susceptible to injury and death as everyone else when involved in a violent car accident.